-Menopause usually occurs in your 40s or 50s, with the average age being 51 years old in the United States.
+Menopause symptoms start to develop usually occurs in your 40s or 50s, with the average age being 51 years old in the United States.

 Menopause symptoms are usually associated with the levels of estrogen, progesterone and testosterone in the body.
-Symptoms may include:
+Common menopause symptoms may include:

 Premenopause is the time before menopause when your body is still having periods.
-You show no signs of change in your body while hormonal changes are still occurring.
+During premenopause, you show no signs of change in your body while hormonal changes are still occurring.
 Technically, any stage before menopause is considered premenopausal.

 Perimenopause is the transition time between your childbearing years and menopause when the ovaries decrease the production of hormones.
-This time can last anywhere from a few months to a few years and have similar symptoms to menopause.
+Perimenopause can last anywhere from a few months to a few years and have similar symptoms to menopause.

 Perimenopause is the time leading up to menopause while early or premature menopause is when menopause occurs at age 40 or younger.